-The next part of the Statement of Entry lists all the exams that your son/daughter has been entered for.
-They should know which exams they are taking, however, if they have any queries, they should direct them to the Head of Department or Subject Teacher.
+The Examination Timetable lists all the exams that your son/daughter has been entered for.
+They should know which exams they are taking, however, if they have any queries, they should direct them to the Head of Department, Subject Teacher or Data and Exams Manager.